7Block Labs

 Smart Contract Incidents

-• Pause or disable vulnerable contracts: Use circuit breakers or emergency stop functions if implemented.
+• Pause or disable vulnerable contracts: If you've got circuit breakers or emergency stop functions set up, now's the time to use them.

 Node/Infrastructure Incidents

-• Isolate compromised nodes: Disconnect from the network, revoke keys, and switch to backup nodes.
+• Isolate compromised nodes: First things first, disconnect those nodes from the network.
+Make sure to revoke any keys they might be using, and then switch over to your backup nodes.

-• Implement network-level controls: Firewall rules, IP whitelisting, or VPNs to limit access.
+• Implement network-level controls: Set up some solid firewall rules, use IP whitelisting, or consider VPNs to keep access nice and tight.

 3. Eradication & Recovery